-Open Awards normally allows Providers the freedom to assess their learners in a way that best suits the Provider and their learners so long as the Assessment Criteria are met in an appropriate way.
-Occasionally units and/or qualifications prescribe the assessment methods that must be used - this will be clearly identified in the qualification guide.
+Open Awards normally allows Providers the freedom to assess their learners in a way that best suits the Provider and their learners so long as the assessment criteria are met in an appropriate way.

+The assessment methods for some units and/ or qualifications are prescribed - - where this is the case, the assessment methods are clearly identified in the qualification guide.

-Where assessment methods are not prescribed, Providers should use a variety of assessment methods to assess learners as this will allow learners to demonstrate their knowledge and/or skills without relying on a single assessment method.
-The most important factor is that the assessment method(s) is appropriate for the intended outcome.
+Where assessment methods are not prescribed, Providers should use a variety of assessment methods to assess learners so learners can demonstrate their knowledge and/or skills without relying on a single assessment method.
+Providers must ensure that assessment method(s) are appropriate to allow learners to demonstrate the intended outcome(s).

-Assessors must consider the way that Assessment Criteria are worded to identify what is being assessed.
-When designing assessment activities, assessors should pay attention to the verbs used in the Assessment Criteria - e.g. Describe, List, Compare, Evaluate - as these indicate what types of assessment activities might be appropriate.
+Assessors must consider the way that assessment criteria are worded to identify what is being assessed.
+When designing assessment activities, assessors should pay attention to the verbs used in the assessment criteria - e.g. Describe, List, Compare, Evaluate - as these indicate what types of assessment activities might be appropriate.